RLuke22/RLuke22/README.md

 I'm Luke Rowe, currently a Ph.D.
 Student at Mila / University of Montreal.

-- 🔭 I am currently focusing on machine learning solutions to motion forecasting, planning, and simulation for autonomous vehicles.
+- 🔭 I am currently focusing on generative models for simulation in autonomous driving.
 - 📫 How to reach me: luke dot rowe at mila dot quebec